florisbechger/nixos/README.md

 - sudo mkdir /etc/nixos/modules /etc/nixos/misc

-4) Copy all /module files to your local /etc/nixos/modules and /etc/nixos/misc directory
+4) Copy all /module files to your local /etc/nixos/modules and /misc files to your local /etc/nixos/misc directory

 5) Add, change or rename module/misc files when needed and reference them in your configuration.nix file.